University Studies: Liberal Studies - Teaching Prep AA Degree

 Fall Semester, Second Year

-This is a laboratory course that offers experiments and demonstrations covering the basic concepts of the lecture course BIOL 10.
+16 Units TotalThis is a laboratory course that offers experiments and demonstrations covering the basic concepts of the lecture course BIOL 10.
 The laboratory is designed to expose student to biological techniques including microscopy, biochemistry, genetics, evolution, diversity of life, and principles of ecology.
 This course may be offered in a distance education format.

-This course examines child development with a focus on the effects of cultural and social factors.
-These factors include the socialization process and cultural influences such as ethnic identity, socioeconomic status, gender roles, family, peers, faith, and community.
-Significant references highlight the experiences of children and their families from several different historically underrepresented groups.
-This course may be offered in a distance education format.
+This course examines the impact of the psychological, social, and cultural context of child development.
+Emphasis is given to the socialization process and to the cultural influences including ethnic identity, family relations, socioeconomic status, gender roles, peers, faith, and communities.
+Significant references highlight the experiences of children and their families from at least four different historically under-represented groups.
+This course may be offered in a distance learning format.

-This introductory course is designed to give the student thorough and intensive practice in speaking and listening to Spanish and reading and writing in Spanish, with special emphasis on grammar and pronunciation.
+This introductory course is designed to give the student thorough and intense practice in speaking and listening to Spanish, and reading and writing in Spanish, with special emphasis on grammar and pronunciation.
 The course will focus on communicative competence in situations relating to daily routines, home life, college life, and everyday activities such as meeting and describing people; finding out about schedules, directions, and locations; discussing weather, eating, and holidays.
 Students are introduced to the culture of Spanish-speaking people in general and to specific customs and cultural characteristics of various Spanish-speaking countries.
-This course may be offered in a distance education format.

 This course takes an interdisciplinary approach to the study of race and ethnicity in the United States.
 It examines social justice movements in relation to ethnic and racial groups in the United States to provide a basis for a better understanding of the socioeconomic, cultural, and political conditions among key social groups including, but not limited to, Native Americans, African Americans, Asian Americans, and Latina/o Americans.
 This course examines the systemic nature of racial/ethnic oppression through an examination of key concepts including racialization and ethnocentrism, with a specific focus on the persistence of white supremacy.
 Using an anti-racist framework, the course will examine historical and contemporary social movements dedicated to the decolonization of social institutions, resistance, and social justice.
 This course may be offered in a distance education format.